The Big Shift: Earth's Core Might Be Spinning In The Opposite Direction!

 Frequently Asked Questions (FAQs)

-Answer: According to a latest study by Beijing's Peking University, the earth's inner core had stopped spinning and is soon going to change its pace and direction.
+Answer: According to the latest study by Beijing's Peking University, the earth's inner core had stopped spinning and is soon going to change its pace and direction.

-Answer: The latest study by Beijing's Peking University suggests that the earth's inner core changes its spinning cycle after certain periods in time.
+Answer: The latest study by Beijing's Peking University suggests that the earth's inner core changes its spinning cycle after certain periods of time.

 Answer: The earth's inner core is made of liquid iron and nickel.